Nyakki-Labs-0x420/sslpwn/README.md

 | FREAK        | CVE-2015-0204  | Export RSA key downgrade                           |
 | Logjam       | CVE-2015-4000  | Export DHE downgrade                               |

+---

 ## Features

-- Scan mode that checks all eleven vulnerabilities concurrently using asyncio and aiohttp for non-blocking I/O.
+- Scan mode that checks all eleven vulnerabilities concurrently using `asyncio` and `aiohttp` for non-blocking I/O.
 - Interactive prompt to start exploitation after scanning (can be skipped with `-y`).
-- Full exploit implementations that recover user-supplied test cookies or tokens.
+- Full exploit implementations that recover user‑supplied test cookies or tokens.
-- Adaptive rate-limiting evasion with exponential backoff, VPN rotation, browser fingerprint swapping, and per-profile TLS client certificate generation.
+- Adaptive rate‑limiting evasion with exponential backoff, VPN rotation, browser fingerprint swapping, and per‑profile TLS client certificate generation.
-- Built-in set of realistic device profiles including viewport, screen resolution, colour depth, DPR, device memory, and locale.
+- Built‑in set of realistic device profiles including viewport, screen resolution, colour depth, DPR, device memory, and locale.
 - Mullvad VPN integration with automatic country matching to the active device profile.
-- Multi-format report generation (Markdown, plain text, HTML).
+- Multi‑format report generation (Markdown, plain text, HTML).
 - Graceful interrupt handling that saves results on Ctrl+C.
+- **Quantum acceleration** (new in v2.1):
+  - Submits Shor’s algorithm circuits to the OpenQuantum platform (Rigetti Cepheus‑1‑108Q QPU) using the `openquantum-sdk-qiskit` provider.
+  - Automatically factors RSA moduli **≤ 512 bits** (currently limited by available qubits) and uses the factors to decrypt captured ciphertexts.
+  - Seamless fallback to classical Bleichenbacher attack when quantum is unavailable or the modulus is too large.

+---

 ## Disclaimer

 This tool is intended exclusively for authorised security testing on systems you own or have explicit permission to test.
 Unauthorised use is illegal.
 The authors accept no liability for misuse.

+---

 ## Installation